tramainegarner/tramainegarner/README.md

 ![My Profile Picture](https://github.com/tramainegarner/tramainegarner/blob/main/TramaineGarner_FullStackDeveloper.png)

 With a rich background spanning various technology domains, I offer a wealth of experience like no other.
 Explore detailed breakdowns of my skills below and visit my repositories for deeper insights into my work.
-Additionally, view my portfolio at <a href="https://www.tramainegarner.dev" target="_blank">https://www.tramainegarner.dev</a> to see my proficiency in action across development, design, and technology.
+Additionally, view my portfolio at [https://www.tramainegarner.dev](https://www.tramainegarner.dev) to see my proficiency in action across development, design, and technology.

 ## 🛠️ Skills
 <details>